Yorkton Film Festival: Golden Sheaf Awards

 After the 1956 film festival, Frank Morris recommended to the council that the film festival adopt a grand prize.
 The award was designed to be representative of the community and was named the Golden Sheaf Award.
 The Winnipeg Brass company cast the original design.
 In 1958 the festival awarded the Golden Sheaf, for the first time, for 'best film of all classes' to the Czech film Inspiration.

 The Golden Sheaf Award, for 'best film in all categories', was awarded in 1960 to the NFB film Universe.
 In the 1960s, the festival moved away from the heavy and expensive brass award and moved towards an engraved metal plaque and then to an acrylic standalone trophy.

 In the 1970s, Saskatchewan Government Insurance sponsored a new design for the Golden Sheaf Award.
 The winning design, by Jerry Didur proved to be too complex and costly to mass-produce.
 As a result, the board asked Yorkton artist Jim Trinder to re-design a new Golden Sheaf Award that is still used to this day.

 In 1993 at the 31st film festival, referred to at this time as the Yorkton Short Film & Video Festival, Terry Steyn's Something to Cry About won five awards.
-This film went on the be nominated in 1995 for four Gemini Awards.
+This film went on to be nominated in 1995 for four Gemini Awards.

 In 1996, the Yorkton Short Film & Video Festival, hosted a four-day event and honoured the best in 13 categories with the Golden Sheaf Awards.
 Utshimassits: Place of the Boss a documentary directed by John Walker (NFB) and produced by Mike Mahoney won 'Best of the Festival' Award.
 At the next festival, 'The Fifty Years Celebration', an additional four categories for international entries will be added.

 In 2002, the documentary Nuliajuk: Mother of the Sea Beasts won the Golden Sheaf 'multicultural' award at the Yorkton Short Film and Video Festival.